droglenc/NCMTH107/resources/FAQs/AssignmentNotebook.md

 # Including R Code and Results
 My preference is to include a subsection of R code and results **AFTER** you have answered the questions.
 You can create a subsection for this code by starting a line with "#### R Code and Results".

 All R code is entered into a "code chunk."
-Code chunks begin with three backticks followed by curly brackets around "r" (i.e., &grave;&grave;&grave;{r}) and end with three backticks (i.e., &grave; &grave; &grave;).
+Code chunks begin with three backticks followed by curly brackets around "r" (see line 33 below) and end with three backticks (see line 36 below).
 Between the beginning and ending of the code chunk can be any viable R code.
 For example,

 ![Notebook Code Chunk](Figs/Notebook_Code1.JPG)